waii-ai/waii-sdk-js/README.md

 - `timestamp_ms` (optional): A number representing the timestamp (in milliseconds) when the query was generated.

 Please note that some fields in the `GeneratedQuery` object may be optional, and their presence depends on the details of the specific generated query.
-The object provides comprehensive information about the generated query, its semantic context, compilation status, and other relevant details.

 ### Running a Query <a name="running-a-query"></a>